Kazuto Kotaka: GT300

-Kotaka made debut in GT300 class for apr in Super GT for two races at Fuji Sweedway, sharing a Toyota GR Sport Prius PHV apr GT with Hiroaki Nagai and Manabu Orido, but scored no points.
+Kotaka made his debut in GT300 class for apr in Super GT for two races at Fuji Sweedway, sharing a Toyota GR Sport Prius PHV apr GT with Hiroaki Nagai and Manabu Orido, but scored no points.
 He also appeared in Non Championship round in Fuji Speedway, where he raced with McLaren 720S GT3 with Hanashima Racing alongside Katsuaki Kubota.
 Kotaka also competed full-time in the GT300 class of the Super GT with the team Advics muta Racing INGING, sharing a Toyota 86 MC GT300 with Ryohei Sakaguchi.
 The two took two pole positions at Fuji and two podiums at Suzuka and Fuji.
 They finished ninth in the championship with 34 points.
-For 2021 and 2022, he only appeared for 3 rounds with INGING and K-Tunes Racing for 2 races each respectively, and 2022 for apr with Koki Saga and Yuhki Nakayama.
+For 2021 and 2022, he only appeared for three rounds with INGING and K-Tunes Racing for 2 races each respectively, and 2022 for apr with Koki Saga and Yuhki Nakayama.

 Kotaka made his full season debut with apr number 31 new Lexus LC 500h GT alongside Saga and Yuki Nemoto where both claimed one podium.
 Kotaka continues with the same team, and paired with debutant Jin Nakamura.

-During the 2025 season, he will accompany Toyota Gazoo Racing in all races as the reserve driver for the GT500 class.
-He will be registered as the third driver for TGR TEAM WedsSport Bandoh in the second round at Fuji and will compete in the GT500 class.
+During the 2025 season, he ran with Toyota Gazoo Racing in all races as the reserve driver for the GT500 class.
+He was registered as the third driver for TGR TEAM WedsSport Bandoh in the second round at Fuji and would also compete in the GT500 class.